-Fish population (aka "stock") assessment models determine the impact of past fishing on the historical and current abundance of the population, evaluate sustainable rates of removals (catch), and project future levels of catch that will implement risk-averse catch rules.
+Fish population (aka "stock") assessment models determine the impact of past fishing on the historical and current abundance of the population, evaluate sustainable rates of removals (catch), and project future levels of catch reflecting one or more risk-averse catch rules.
 These catch rules are codified in regional Fishery Management Plans according to requirements of the Sustainable Fisheries Act.
-In the U.S., approximately 500 federally managed fish and shellfish populations are under approximately 50 Fishery Management Plans.
-About 200 of these populations are assessed according to a prioritized schedule for their current status each year, but many minor species have never been quantitatively assessed.
-Although the pace is slower than weather forecasting, fish stock assessments are operational models for fisheries management.
+In the U.S., approximately 500 federally managed fish and shellfish populations are managed under approximately 50 Fishery Management Plans.
+About 200 of these populations are assessed each year, based on a prioritized schedule for their current status.
+Despite this, many minor species have never been quantitatively assessed.
+Although the pace is slower than that for weather forecasting, fish stock assessments are operational models for fisheries management.

-Assessment models typically assimilate several decades of annual catch, data on fish abundance from diverse surveys and fishery sources, and biological information regarding fish body size and the proportions at age.
+Assessment models typically assimilate annual catches, data on fish abundance from diverse surveys and fishery sources, and biological information regarding fish body size and proportions at age.
 A suite of models is available depending on the degree of data availability and unique characteristics of the fish population or its fishery.
 Where feasible, environmental time series are used as indicators of changes in population or observation processes, especially to improve the accuracy of the projections of abundance and sustainable catch into the future.
 Such linkages are based principally on correlations given the challenge of conducting field observations on an appropriate scale.
 The frontier of model development is in the rapid estimation of parameters to include random temporal effects, in the simultaneous modeling of a suite of interacting species, and in the explicit treatment of the spatial distribution of the population.